novellizator/absa-hw/README.md

 Your app is available on *http://localhost:8080/*

-# Potential future work
+# Known Issues & Ideas for Improvement
- - We could use docker-compose instead and differentiate between production and dev environment.
+ - We could leverage docker-compose instead of docker run
+ - We need to differentiate between production and dev environment
  - We can use nginx so that both apps run on the same port and depending on the url (/api or not) the right proxy pass happens
+ - There might me some empty controllers etc that I haven't cleaned up